iamaseda/Modifiles/README.md

 ## Download Modifiles

-You can download the compiled binaries for Modifiles from the links below:
+You can download the compiled binaries for Modifiles from the links below.
+Please note that because this software does not have a code-signing certificate(they are expensive subscriptions), an untrusted developer window will appear when you attempt to run it.
+Simply click 'More Info' or whatever prompt your device shows and continue:

 - [Windows Executable](dist/Modifiles.exe)
 - [macOS App](dist/Modifiles.app)